 The sirloin at Chris McD's is also served with the cream sauce, but it includes a tomato cucumber relish for extra zest.
 The Kansas City strip is matched with a spiced steak butter, roasted garlic mashers and shoestring onions.
 With a rib-eye, McDonnell says he combines it with fresh spinach and mushrooms because it's best to keep things simple; the steak already has so much heavy flavor.

-CC’s City Broiler not only offers the same slices of meat as Chris McD’s, but the restaurant also features a healthier beef called Akaushi, which is cut from a breed of Japanese cattle.
-Dustin Norem says this steak has become a new favorite of CC’s guests.
-But, like Chris McD's, CC's finds its tried-and-true hit in the filet.
+In addition to serving similar slices of meat as Chris McD’s, CC’s City Broiler also features Akaushi, which is a heart-healthy beef cut from the Japanese-American breed of the same name.
+Dustin Norem says this steak has become a new favorite of CC’s guests, but its tried-and-true hit is the filet.
 “The filet is the most popular cut here,” Norem says.
 “It is what we’re known for.”

-Once you've chosen your meat, you'll need to decide how you want it cooked, whether rare, medium rare, medium, medium well or well.
+Once you've chosen your meat, you'll need to decide how you want it cooked, whether rare, medium-rare, medium, medium-well or well.
+CC's also offers "Pittsburgh rare," where the steak is seared on the outside and cold inside.
 Norem says cook time and temperature are really about personal preference, but the cut does affect how long a steak should sizzle.
-A filet is so tender that medium well — where only a hint of pink is left in the center — frequently suits the steak best.
-With a sirloin or rib-eye, on the other hand, don't be afraid to order it medium rare.
+A filet is best suited for medium — with a hot pink center — or rarer.
+But with a sirloin or rib-eye, don't be afraid to order it medium rare.
 You don't want an excessive cooking time to suck up all the savory juices.

 Norem believes that the menu shouldn't dictate what steaks can be paired with which sauces or sides.
 Instead, he lets diners have their preference.
 One might choose a vegetable; another might like their beef plain.
 Waiters and waitresses at CC’s are merely instructed to lead patrons in the right direction.
 CC's sides include jalapeño twice baked potatoes, lobster mashed potatoes, steamed asparagus, creamed spinach with blue cheese, wine and garlic mushrooms, and french fried Brussels sprouts.